Tangential thickness of manifolds: Introduction

+The examples in the theorem are given by surgery theory \cite{Wall2}.
+Specifically, the latter yields homotopy equivalences $M_\alpha\to L$ which are smoothly normally cobordant to the identity such that the manifolds $M_\alpha$ are distinguished by their Atiyah-Singer invariants as in \cite{BrPeW}, and the $\pi-\pi$ Theorem of \cite{Wall2} implies that the associated maps $M_\alpha\times\R^3\to L\times \R^3$ are properly homotopic to diffeomorphisms.
+We should also note that techniques of S. Cappell and J. Shaneson in \cite{CaSh} yield a result analogous to Theorem 1 for lens spaces with fundamental group $\Z_{2^r}$ where $r\geq 2$.

-Most of the paper (and its main purpose) is devoted to a study of the Optimal Value Question for fake lens spaces.
+\textsc{The formal framework. } One main objective of this paper is to study the Optimal Value Question for fake lens spaces.
 We will concentrate on the case of (odd) prime order fundamental groups, although many of our results hold without this restriction.

-Qualitatively, one can describe our results in terms of a concept we shall call {\bf tangential thickness}, which is defined as follows: